Board of Directors Member Profiles

 At the University of Minnesota, Polasky holds the Fesler-Lampert Chair in Ecological/Environmental Economics.
 His research interests include biodiversity conservation, ecosystem services, integrating ecological and economic analysis, renewable energy, and game theory.
 Polasky was the senior staff economist for environment and resources for the President's Council of Economic Advisers from 1998-1999, and served as associate editor and co-editor for the Journal of Environmental Economics and Management from 1996 to 2002.
 He's a member of the Environmental Economics Advisory Committee and the Committee on Valuing the Protection of Ecological Systems and Services for the Science Advisory Board of U.S. EPA.

-Rogers has served as a CEO in the utility industry for more than 23 years.
+Rogers most recently served as chairman of the board for Duke Energy, having been elected in January 2007.
+He also served as Duke Energy’s president and CEO from April 2006 until his retirement on July 1, 2013.
 Rogers became president and CEO of Duke Energy following the merger between Duke Energy and Cinergy in 2006.
 Before the merger, he served as Cinergy’s chairman and CEO.
 Prior to the formation of Cinergy, he joined PSI Energy in 1988 as the company’s chairman, president and CEO.

 Rogers is currently a director of Cigna Corp. and Applied Materials Inc. In 2010 and 2011, he was named by the National Association of Corporate Directors’ Directorship magazine to its annual Directorship 100, recognizing the most influential people in corporate governance.
 Rogers has advocated investing in energy efficiency, modernizing the electric infrastructure, and pursuing advanced technologies to grow the economy and transition to a low-carbon future.
 He serves as vice chairman of the World Business Council for Sustainable Development.
 He was chairman of the Edison Electric Institute when it changed its position to support federal climate change legislation in 2007.
 He was also the founding chairman of the Institute for Electric Efficiency, a board member of the Alliance to Save Energy and past co-chair of the National Action Plan for Energy Efficiency.
 He serves on the boards of directors of the Institute of Nuclear Power Operations and the World Association of Nuclear Operators.
 Rogers also serves on the board of Duke University’s Nicholas Institute for Environmental Policy Solutions and is a lifetime member of the Council on Foreign Relations and in September 2011, UN Secretary-General Ban ki-Moon named him to a blue ribbon commission of business and NGO leaders known as the High-Level Group on Sustainable Energy for All.
 Rogers attended Emory University and earned Bachelor of Business Administration and Juris Doctor degrees from the University of Kentucky.